yarnpkg/website/_posts/2017-07-11-lets-dev-a-package-manager.md

 //        {name: "prop-types", reference: "^15.5.10"}]
 ```

 What do you think?
-We've even been able to use our very own `fetchPackage` implementation!
+We've even been able to use our very own `fetchPackage` implementation to get the archive from where we extract the package information!
 From now on, whatever package people send us, we'll be able to know what other packages it depends on.
-We'll now have to expand this ability a bit further: instead of resolving the first level of dependencies only, we'll want to resolve *everything*.
+That's a good start, but we'll now have to expand this ability a bit further: instead of resolving the first level of dependencies only, we'll want to resolve *everything*.
 And that's what the next chapter is about!

 * * *